What is the Government’s new immigration policy?

 The Conservative manifesto for the December 2019 general election promised an “Australian-type points-based system to control immigration”.
-A new system is to be introduced after the end of the Brexit transition period in January 2021.
+A new system was introduced after the end of the Brexit transition period in January 2021.

 The Government commissioned the Migration Advisory Committee (MAC) — a non-departmental public body associated with the Home Office — to produce recommendations on the possible role of a points-based system and one on the appropriate level and design of salary thresholds.
 It made this report in January 2020.

 The Home Secretary issued the details of a new points-based immigration system on 19 February 2020.
-The new system, which takes effect from 1 January 2021, will end free movement and assign points for specific skills, qualifications, salaries or professions.
-Visas will only be awarded to those who gain sufficient points (70 points are required).
+The new system, which took effect from 1 January 2021, ended free movement and assigns points for specific skills, qualifications, salaries or professions.
+Visas are only awarded to those who gain sufficient points (70 points are required).

 This content requires a Croner-i subscription.

 0800 231 5199

 Croner-i is the trusted source of expert guidance and time-saving tools.